jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

     git add .
     git commit -m 'Add styling, attribution, error handling'

-Show a new comic on demand
+Show a new image on demand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``activate`` function has grown quite long, and there's still more